In a world where men already hold a lot of power over other people, what does the term male empowerment really mean?

-To be an effective male empowerment coach, it’s important to observe all the ways our society actually disempowers men – while equally putting them in charge of other’s lives.
-This formula is a recipe for disaster, and we can see this situation playing out all around us.
+To be an effective male empowerment coach, it’s important to observe all the ways our society disempowers men – while at the same time putting them in charge of people’s lives.
+This formula is a recipe for disaster, and we can currently see this situation playing out all around us.

 One of the most harmful messages boys and men receive is that their emotions are something to be ignored, overcome and never be displayed.
 This repression can lead to depression and unresolved rage.
-Additionally, a lack of intimate expression also frequently harms relationships with partners, family, friends, and children.
+A lack of intimate expression also frequently deteriorates relationships with partners, family, friends, and children.

-2. It Is Your Job to Be the Hero and Provider
+2. Your Job Is to Be the Stable Provider

 So many men walk through their lives, feeling like it is their job to be the knight in shining armor.
-They feel pressured to provide emotional stability, fix bad feelings, and basically keep their partner happy.
+They feel pressured to provide emotional, physical and financial stability, and basically just keep their partner happy.

 In heterosexual relationships, this means that most tension-filled conversations end when the woman feels better.
 Men’s feelings are repressed or ignored.
 For gay men, it often means avoiding these conversations altogether, as each partner is trying to take care of their own feelings.